AndreKelling/mapple/readme.txt

 4. Enable search and filter section for clients in the table

 == Changelog ==

+= 1.5.1 =
+* remove default 10 post entries limit from table and map

 = 1.5.0 =
 * enable google maps marker image customisation